Histamine Intolerance: Symptoms, Diagnosis, Causes, and Treatment

 Diagnosing Histamine Intolerance

 Diagnosing histamine intolerance can be challenging because there is no single specific test for it.
 However, a healthcare provider may diagnose histamine intolerance based on a combination of symptoms and a thorough medical history combined with a consistently high histamine level in the blood or urine.
 A healthcare provider may also recommend a low-histamine diet or a food diary to help identify trigger foods.
-In addition to modifying your diet, there are several supplements that can help to increase DAO levels and reduce histamine intolerance symptoms.
+In addition to modifying your diet, several supplements can help to increase DAO levels and reduce histamine intolerance symptoms.

 Supplements and Herbs for Histamine Intolerance